-Statewide, scale scores for Respect show the largest increase from 1997 to 2012.
-There have been small variations over time in consumers' evaluations of CRT programs in Vermont on the other five scales and all scales, with the exception of Outcomes, showed slight decreases from 2011.
+Statewide, scale scores for Respect show the largest increase from 1997 to 2013.
+There have been small variations over time in consumers' evaluations of CRT programs in Vermont on the other five scales and all scales showed increases from 2012.